crawlive/GroupApplication/README.md

 Clone the repo from https://github.com/crawlive/GroupApplication.git into Eclipse as a new project and run the Main.java

 Default data files are provided in the src/application/datafiles folder.
+JavaFX and Scenebuilder are recommended to be downloaded on your computer.
+To view the UML connected document in the vpproject folder, download Visual Paradigm: https://www.visual-paradigm.com/download/

 # Functionality
 All features function in the current version of this project.